 Audio Systems Design and Installation by Philip Giddings, P. Eng.
-AVAILABLE HERE EXCLUSIVELY, REPUBLISHED 2013 Trade paperback. (xxvi + 574 pp, index)
+Trade paperback. (xxvi + 574 pp, index)

-THIS IS A CORRECTED EDITION OF THE CLASSIC REFERENCE, REPUBLISHED FOR THE FIRST TIME IN OVER 10 YEARS!
+THIS IS A NEW CORRECTED EDITION OF THE CLASSIC REFERENCE!

 As an audio system engineer or designer, you must understand the reasons for safe grounding, complete interconnection, and adequate—or exceptional—electronic housing.
 All three are given special attention in this book, including proven advice on cables, connectors, and electrical wiring.
 Uninformed specialists sometimes solve problems with techniques that compromise the safety and reliability of the system.
 That's why this book is so important.
 Audio Systems Design and Installation focuses on showing you how to solve design problems correctly, avoid costly mistakes, and add performance to your design and construction.
 Plus, this book demonstrates how to follow professional standards in developing audio systems so you can achieve harmony with safety and a vastly improved system design.